ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part1.md

 # STEP1: create a database for the genome.
 We put the database in the Data folder together with the genome assembly
 # BuildDatabase takes about 1 minute to run
 # BuildDatabase [-options] -name <name of the database> <genome file>
-singularity exec ~/Share/dfam-tetools-latest.sif BuildDatabase -name ~/Practical1/Data/ramVar ~/Practical1/Data/ramVar.fasta
+BuildDatabase -name Data/ramVar Data/ramVar.fasta
 ```

 </details>

 Now that your index/database is ready, we can run `RepeatModeler2` on it.

-As before, call the `RepeatModeler` command and look at the options.
-Which options would you use?
+Call the `RepeatModeler` command and inspect the options, do you see anything useful/interesting?
+- What input files do you need to run RepeatModeler2?
+- Which options would you use?
+- What does `LTRStruct` mean/do?

+Also go to the method section of the paper of [RepeatModeler2](https://www.pnas.org/doi/full/10.1073/pnas.1921046117#sec-1) and read the about the LTR module of the tool.

 Run RepeatModeler2 on the tardigrade genome.